helm/charts/stable/nfs-server-provisioner/README.md

 ---

-The following is a recommended configration example when another storage class does not exist to provide persistence:
+The following is a recommended configuration example when another storage class does not exist to provide persistence:

     persistence: